EmilStenstrom/json-traverse/README.md

 # json-traverse
-Query complex JSON structures using a simple query syntax.
+Parse complex JSON structures using a simple query syntax.

 ## Why should you use json-traverse?